-Embedded Literacy R1.
-Utilize active listening skills during discussion and conversation in pairs, small groups, or whole-class settings, following agreed-upon rules for participation.
-R3.
-Use digital and electronic tools appropriately, safely, and ethically when researching and writing, both individually and collaboratively.
-Expression: 7.
-Produce clear, coherent narrative, argument, and informative/explanatory writing in which the development, organization, style, and tone are relevant to task, purpose, and audience, using an appropriate command of language. b.
-Write informative or explanatory texts with an organized structure and a formal style, incorporating a focused point of view, a clear purpose, credible evidence, and technical word meanings.
-29. Use academic vocabulary in writing to communicate effectively.
-CTE Lab Safety Guidelines Each student in a CTE/PLTW course will be required to complete a lab safety exam and score 100% correct before being allowed to use any tools on projects.
+• 29.
+Use academic vocabulary in writing to communicate effectively.
+CTE Lab Safety Guidelines Each student in a CTE/PLTW course will be required to complete a lab safety exam and score a 100% correct before being allowed to use any tools on projects.
 We expect students to responsibly and safely use the CTE equipment.
-Classroom Expectations Be seated and ready for class when the bell rings.
-Detention for tardies will be assigned per DMS policy.
-Come prepared for class.
-Respect your teacher, your classmates, and yourself.
-Listen and follow directions.
-If it's not yours, don't touch it.
-Keep your hands and feet to yourself.
-Follow all school rules.
-The teacher dismisses the class, not the bell.
-No food or drink around the computers and equipment Do not visit gaming websites during class.
-Remain on our curriculum websites at all times.
-Progressive Discipline (DMS Policy) Step 1: Verbal warning Step 2: Student/teacher conference Step 3: Parent contact Step 4: Referral to school administration Image: Discovery Middle Classroom Management Plan .docx Grading Policy & Scale (MCS Policy) 60% = Assessments (Tests, Mini-Assessment, Projects) 40% = Daily Grades (Homework, Classwork, and Participation) Grade Scale: 90-100 = A; 80-89 = B; 70-79 = C; 65-69 = D; < 64 = F Late Work Policy For work turned in late, the following policy will apply: • The assignment will drop one LETTER grade for each school day that passes.
+Examples of equipment used in CTE courses may include and are not limited to the following: scissors, hot glue guns, box cutters, power tools, hand tools, measuring tools, electronic equipment, computers, medical supplies, adhesives, robotics equipment, food items (consumable and non-consumable).
+Classroom Expectations Classroom Expectations: 1.
+Come prepared to learn everyday and follow all directions quickly.
+2. Try to limit your time outside of the classroom as much as you can.
+3. Try your very best every single day.
+4. Be kind and respectful to everyone.
+5. Keep your area clean 6.
+Keep all personal electronics out of sight during class Progressive Discipline (JMS Policy) Step 1: Verbal warning Step 2: Student/teacher conference Step 3: Parent contact/conference Step 4: Detention and a parent contact Step 5: Office referral Grading Policy (MCS Policy) 60% = Assessments (Tests, Essays, Projects) 40% = Daily Grades (Quizzes, Homework, Classwork, and Participation) Late Work Policy For work turned in late, the following policy will apply: • The assignment will drop one LETTER grade for each school day that passes.
 For example, if an assignment is turned in one school day late, the highest a student can receive is 89%; two days late, 79%, etc. 1 day late = maximum credit 89% 2 days late = maximum credit 79% 3 days late = maximum credit 69% 4 days late = maximum credit 59% 5-10 days late = maximum credit 50% • Half credit is always better than no credit!
 Until work has been made up, "Missing" (which counts as a zero) will be put in the grade book.
 This will be updated once work is completed and turned in.
-Make-up Work/Test Policy Students with excused absences will be allowed to make-up all work within three days of returning to school.
-It is the student's responsibility to look in Schoology for assignments Students can confer with a classmate or ask the teacher for help.
-Work that is not made up will become a zero (including tests).
-Technology Policy Student laptops should not be hard-wired to the network or have print capabilities.
+Make-up Work/Test Policy Under normal circumstances, it is expected that students will submit previously assigned work upon return to school after an excused absence.
+All work missed on the day(s) of excused absences must be made up within a timeframe determined by the teacher.
+It is the responsibility of the student to ensure he or she makes up work following excused absences.
+Students will not receive credit for and will not be allowed to make up any assignments, tests, work, activities, etc., missed during unexcused absences.
+Technology Student laptops should not be hard-wired to the network or have print capabilities.
 Use of discs, flash drives, jump drives, or other USB devices will not be allowed on Madison City computers.
-Neither the teacher, nor the school is responsible for broken, stolen, or lost laptops.
+Neither the teacher nor the school is responsible for broken, stolen, or lost laptops.
 Laptops and other electronic devices will be used at the individual discretion of the teacher.
-Accomodations Requests for accommodations for this course or any school event are welcomed from students and parents.
+Accommodations Requests for accommodations for this course or any school event are welcomed from students and parents.
+Materials & Supplies Chromebook Pencils PLTW Notebook (provided by school) Wired headphones (not wireless) Students will be completing hands-on projects during this class.
+If additional materials are needed the teacher will notify students and parents prior to the start of the project.